 Wildly scenic Jackson puts travelers in proximity of the Grand Tetons and the Bridger-Teton National Forest.
 Travelers looking for a curated activity selection can seek out Snake River Sporting Club, Wyoming’s high-end outdoor adventure playground.
 In the winter, the Club’s championship golf course becomes a Nordic skier’s playground with 10 miles of groomed trails that invites skaters and cross-country skiers to explore the forest’s scenic woodlands on their snow-covered tracks.
 Guests can also heli-ski backcountry powder from the Club’s private helipad (prices start at $1,350 per person for five to seven runs).
 For Jackson lodging, Snake River Sporting Club offers luxurious wilderness lodging such as the intimate collection of designer, one-bedroom “tiny homes” in the Discovery Village.
 Each home away from home comes with its own fire pit and patio.

 Let’s be real, winter can be a bummer—and Miami is never a bummer.
-The city welcomes a myriad of events and festivals in the winter—from Art Basel to the South Beach Wine and Food Festival to the Miami International Boat Show.
-And if those aren’t your speed, you can always lay out by the pool, visit the NightGarden pop-up, and snag a restaurant at Stephen Starr’s Makoto.
-Stay at the Kimpton EPIC Hotel in downtown Miami for some of the city’s best views of Biscayne Bay.
-Coming off a brand-new renovation, the hotel has an entirely fresh look while maintaining the coveted chic-minimalism the Kimpton properties are known for.
+Stay at the Kimpton EPIC Hotel, an American Express Fine Hotels & Resorts property in downtown Miami for some of the city’s best views of Biscayne Bay.
+Coming off a new renovation, the hotel has an entirely fresh look while maintaining the coveted chic-minimalism the Kimpton properties are known for.
 Head to Maison F.P.
-Journe within Kimpton EPIC, an exclusive speakeasy-like experience featuring high-end wrist watches and a 10-seat rare spirits bar.
+Journe within Kimpton EPIC29, an exclusive speakeasy-like experience featuring high-end wristwatches and a 10-seat rare spirits bar.

 Westerly, Rhode Island

 Snowy New England is fairytale-like in the winter.
 While Rhode Island isn’t the first destination that comes to mind when brainstorming winter vacation ideas, exploring coastal New England as the cold settles over the Atlantic is well worth it.
-Ocean House in Westerly, Rhode Island is curating phenomenally luxe winter programming—namely, their Fondue Village in collaboration with Veuve Clicquot and Columbia.
-The fondue village will feature three ski gondolas outfitted with instagrammable design and heated floors.
-The menu, of course, includes Swiss cheese fondue and Veuve Cliquot champagne pairings—and guests can borrow white Columbia Titanium coats to keep toasty throughout the experience.
-Ocean House also offers holiday events for the whole family—like a high tea with baby penguins guaranteed to melt your heart.
+Ocean House in Westerly, Rhode Island is known for curating phenomenally luxe winter programming—like their Fondue Village in collaboration with Veuve Clicquot and Columbia and holiday events for the whole family—like a high tea with baby penguins guaranteed to melt your heart.